lucendio/lecture-devops-infos/deliverables/exercise_concept.md

 #### Content

-* describe automation processes & application lifecycle
+* describe the life cycle of the application (e.g. automation steps)
 * outline architecture of the infrastructure
 * explain your decisions
 * briefly describe the technology stack you opted for